A Computer Search of New OBZCPs of Lengths up to 49: Introduction

 \subsection{Contributions}

 Searching for \textit{optimal} OBZCPs is of interest for understanding their deeper structural properties and for providing higher level of flexibility in practical applications.
-Besides the aforementioned systematic constructions, it is equally important to look for short and \textit{primitive} OBZCPs because they may be used to generate longer OBZCPs through certain recursive operations.
+Besides the aforementioned systematic constructions, it is equally important to look for short OBZCPs because they may be used to generate longer OBZCPs through certain recursive operations.
 For example, in 2003, Borwein and Ferguson carried out an exhaustive computer search to search new GCPs of lengths up to 100 \cite{Borwein03}.
-Although some \textit{primitive} OBZCPs are reported in \cite{Zilong1}, their lengths are capped to 25 only.
+Although some OBZCPs are reported in \cite{Zilong1}, their lengths are capped to 25 only.

-The main objective of this paper is thus to look for \textit{primitive} optimal (or sub-optimal) OBZCPs of lengths $27\leq N \leq 49$.
-By leveraging the High Performance Computing (HPC) facility\footnote{\url{https://www.essex.ac.uk/staff/it-services/hpc}.} at the University of Essex, many \textit{primitive} OBZCPs are found by a fine-grained computer search algorithm involving mapping, grouping, and Gray code counting.
-Besides the OBZCP optimality criteria on maximum ZCZ width and minimum out-of-zone AACF sums, we also use the Pursley-Sarwate criterion \cite{Pursley1976,Katz0} for selection of the best binary odd-length pairs with lowest combined auto-correlation and cross-correlation.
+The main objective of this paper is thus to look for new optimal (or sub-optimal) OBZCPs of lengths $27\leq N \leq 49$.
+By leveraging the High Performance Computing (HPC) facility\footnote{\url{https://www.essex.ac.uk/staff/it-services/hpc}.} at the University of Essex, a number of new OBZCPs are found by a fine-grained computer search algorithm involving mapping, grouping, and Gray code counting.
+Besides the OBZCP optimality criteria on maximum ZCZ width and minimum out-of-zone AACF sums, we also use the Pursley--Sarwate criterion \cite{Pursley1976,Katz0} for selection of the best binary odd-length pairs with lowest combined auto-correlation and cross-correlation. {For reproducibility of these results, our source code can be found at \url{https://github.com/peterkazakov/obzcp}}.

 This paper is organized as follows.
 In Section II, we give some preliminaries and important equations/facts on OBZCPs.
 In Section III, we introduce the general considerations and programming techniques of the proposed algorithm.
 In Section IV, new OBZCPs found by computer search are presented.
-A list of OBZCPs with smallest demerit factors are given in Section V. Finally, this paper is concluded in Section VI.
+A list of OBZCPs with smallest smallest combined auto-correlation and cross-correlation are given in Section V. Finally, this paper is concluded in Section VI.